-As your independent professional career progresses, you may find yourself taking on larger projects and managing a more extensive workload.
+As your career as a business owner progresses, you may find yourself taking on larger projects and managing a more extensive workload.
 As your business grows, it’s often helpful to team up with other independents as a way to manage more projects and continue to provide clients with a high level of quality.

 An official business partnership—when two or more individuals operate a business sharing management responsibilities and profits—is another option to consider.
 There are three types: general, limited, and limited liability.

 General partnership: Each owner assumes responsibility for management and full liability—they can be held responsible for incurred business debts or obligations.